-What is potential?
+What is the potential?

-Long term athlete development
+Long-term athlete development

-In pointing to the former world 1500m and mile record holder, he stressed that, "Everybody knew that Steve Ovett was going to kick with 200m to go.
-He was that explosive he got 10m on them and didn't need to pull away more.
+In pointing to the former world 1500m and mile record holder, he stressed that "Everybody knew that Steve Ovett was going to kick with 200m to go.
+He was that explosive that he got 10m on them and didn't need to pull away more.
 That was because he worked diligently on acceleration runs indoors at Crystal Palace in the 1970s."

-Strength endurance and power
+Strength, endurance and power

 Challenging African dominance

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: